ikaros-project/ikaros/README.md

 This is the public distribution of the Ikaros kernel together with a number of functional modules.
 This version is mainly intended for potential developers and not for more general use.
 The current distribution includes versions for OS X and Linux.

-Installation instructions can be found [here](https://github.com/ikaros-project/ikaros/wiki/Installation "Ikaros 2.0")
+To sintall, follow the  [nstallation instructions](https://github.com/ikaros-project/ikaros/wiki/Installation "Ikaros 2.0")

 Documentation can be found on the web site: http://www.ikaros-project.org/